 engine(E("(dd (^ x 2) x)")) # => (* 2 (* (^ x 1) 1))

-The result needs simplification (another ruleset), but the differentiation itself is completely declarative.
+The result needs simplification (another ruleset), but the differentiation itself is purely declarative.

 The Security Model: Rules vs. Preludes

-A key architectural decision in rerum is the separation between rules (untrusted, serializable) and preludes (trusted Python code).
-Rules define structural transformations; they can reference operations via the (! op args...) compute form, but those operations must be explicitly provided by the host.
+A key architectural decision: the separation between rules (untrusted, serializable) and preludes (trusted Python code).
+Rules define structural transformations.
+They can reference operations via the (! op args...) compute form, but those operations must be explicitly provided by the host.

 from rerum import RuleEngine, ARITHMETIC_PRELUDE